Range Rover Sport SUV - Engines, drive & performance

 The flagship of the Range Rover Sport range is the SVR, which uses a supercharged 5.0-litre V8 tuned to a formidable 567bhp.
 This is enough to thrust the car from 0-62mph in just 4.5 seconds, emitting a thunderous roar as it does so.
 It's remarkably responsive – the supercharger is always on call, with none of the delay that plagues some turbocharged cars, and it emits an appealing whine when full power is demanded.
 Given somewhere safe and legal to do so, you can take the SVR to an incredible top speed of 176mph.

-Sitting in the middle of the Range Rover Sport range, the P400 uses a turbocharged 3.0-litre straight-six petrol engine and a 48-volt mild hybrid system for a total power output of 395bhp.
-The added power from the mild-hybrid assistance means it's capable of 0-62mph in 5.9 seconds and a top speed of 140mph, making it faster than both the P400e plug-in hybrid petrol, and the diesel models.
+Sitting in the middle of the Range Rover Sport range, the P400 uses a turbocharged 3.0-litre straight-six petrol engine and a 48-volt mild hybrid system for a total power output of 396bhp.
+It’s capable of 0-62mph in 5.9 seconds and a top speed of 140mph, making it faster than the P400e plug-in hybrid petrol, and the diesel models.

-There are two diesel engines on offer.
-The 3.0-litre D300 produces 296bhp and can take the Sport from 0-62mph in 7.3 seconds.
-Next up is the considerably costlier but more powerful D350, based on the same engine but with 345bhp, which manages 0-62mph in 6.9 seconds and replaces the outgoing SDV8.
+There are three diesel engines on offer which all feature mild-hybrid technology.
+The entry-level 3.0-litre D250 produces 296bhp, and can take the Sport from 0-62mph in 8.5 seconds.
+Next up is the considerably costlier but more powerful D300, which uses a 297bhp version of the same engine, taking 7.3 seconds to go from 0-62mph.
+Above this the D350 increases power to 346bhp, dropping the 0-62mph time to 6.9 seconds.

 If you don't want to sacrifice performance but want your Range Rover Sport to be as economical as possible, while also keeping down the cost of BiK company-car tax liability, there's the P400e.
 This uses a 2.0-litre turbocharged petrol engine with 296bhp and an electric motor for a combined 398bhp.
 When its plug-in battery pack is fully charged from a home supply or public charger, up to 31 miles of electric driving is possible.
 It's quick too, taking 6.7 seconds to hit 62mph from a standstill.